 There is valuable information here to assist an online marketer.
 Not only with locations but also related searches and queries.
 This also provides you with so much you can write about!

 Researching Your Competition – Which Companies are Ranking with Keywords?

-For example, if your top ten competitors for the top 10 search terms or keywords are all big brands who do not offer an affiliate program – would be it worth getting into?
+For example, if your top ten competitors for the top 10 search terms (keywords) are all big brands, and they do not offer an affiliate program – would be it worth getting into?
 I suspect not.

 Researching the Top Keywords

 Seeing as you are looking at who is ranking, you may as well spend time looking at what is ranking too.